avseoul/avseoul.github.io/portfolio-alt/README.md

 - Responsible for designing and implementing **realtime visual effects**, **animations**, and **interactions** for **AR/VR/MR/Web** experience on various platforms that range from **Microsoft Hololens**, **Oculus Quest**, **iOS**, **Android**, to **Web browsers** with **Unity**, **Threejs (WebGL)**.

 Spatial is a start up and it was even smaller when I was in.
-So the usual working process is starting with a simple need/idea/direction.
+So the usual working process involves from brainstorming to production stages.

+It starts from a simple need/idea/direction.
 I start with it and come up with some variations of quick working prototype.
 Sometimes, I use sketches or pre-rendered animations, but most of time, the working prototype works the most efficiently with less chance of miscommunications, especially for immersive experience, which is hard to demonstrate the idea in 2D.
+From there, I work closely with designers to refine how it works and how it looks and with engineers to integrate prototypes into framework.

 Followings are some of features that I designed and developed: